rpeszek/my-blogs/posts/2021-12-10-ts-types-part1.md

 ```

 I think of such annotating work as a poor man's REPL.
 It can be tedious, but it typically gets the job done.
-I this particular case, using `curry3(useThisAsync)` in the non-compiling `body3` fixes the problem.
+In this particular case, using `curry3(useThisAsync)` in the non-compiling `body3` fixes the problem.
 The issue appears to be related to overloading.

 Looking closer at the types, I notice that not only `item.body.getAsync` has two overloads, but the one I want is accepting a union type argument and the callback is optional: